 We post all available graduate assistantships on this website.
 We strongly encourage potential applicants to apply to specific openings and to discuss your qualifications and interests with faculty.
 Note that posted assistantships often have unique deadlines and starting dates.
 Applications for the Master of Wildlife Conservation program are reviewed periodically from January through March for programs that begin in September.
 Thus March 31 is a deadline but earlier applications are strongly encouraged.

-Links below provide more information on the graduate program and faculty in the Department of Wildlife Ecology.
+Links below provide more information on the graduate program and faculty in the Department of Wildlife Ecology, Fisheries, and Conservation Biology.
 Graduate catalogs and application forms may be obtained from the Graduate School, Stodder Hall, University of Maine, Orono, ME 04469-5782.
 If you would like additional information, please call, write or email individual faculty or the department.